 ContentsFinding State Contracting OpportunitiesState Contracting Set-AsidesState Contract RequirementsStay in the Know on Existing Contracts Once Awarded a State ContractFederal Contracting

 The State of New Jersey has many contracting opportunities – everything from requests for goods (envelopes, paper, etc.) to services (information technology, building trades, design).

 All businesses bidding for projects or other work with the state must be registered with the Division of Revenue and Enterprise Services (DORES) in the Department of Treasury.

 There are numerous entities throughout the State that issue solicitations for various types of goods, services, and construction contracts.
 Below we highlight some of the entities that issue a substantial number of the State’s procurements, but vendors should be aware that other entities, including Colleges and Universities, can also provide contracting opportunities.
 Each state agency may also list its specific procurement opportunities.

 The Division of Purchase and Property (DPP), within the Department of the Treasury, serves as the State's central procurement agency for goods and services contracts.
 To find and be notified of goods and services bidding opportunities administered through DPP, we suggest registering at NJSTART (DPP’s eProcurement system).
 NJSTART provides:

-- Direct notifications about new bidding opportunities emailed to vendors based on the commodity codes they select during registration
+- Direct notifications about new bidding opportunities emailed to vendors, based on the commodity codes they select during registration

 DPP’s goods and services procurement brochure provides guidance on the procurement process and may also offer information that is common to other State entities that issue contracting opportunities.
-New Jersey’s Division of Enterprise and Revenue Services provides specific business registration information according to your legal structure.
+New Jersey’s Division of Enterprise and Revenue Services provides specific business registration information according to your business structure.

 Register with NJStart